v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Manage_Users_and_Groups.md

 	- Description: **IT administrative personnel**<br/>

 	**Note:** There is no owner, email address, or privacy setting for Security groups.
+Members must be added to a Security group after creating the group, which you will do in the next few steps.

 23. This returns you to the **Active teams and groups** page, which should still be displaying the **Microsoft 365** group tab.
 Since the IT Admins group was a Security group, select the **Security** tab.  <br/>

-	**Note:** If either of the two new groups do not appear in their respective tabs on the **Active teams and groups** page, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
+	**Tip:** If either of the two new groups do not appear in their respective tabs on the **Active teams and groups** page, wait a minute or so and then select the **Refresh** option on the menu bar (to the right of **Add a group**).
 You may need to wait an additional minute or two for each group to appear. <br/>

 	**Note:** The IT admins group does not have a group email address because it's a Security group.
 Two additional group types are Mail-enabled Security groups and Distribution groups.
 Neither of these group types were used in this lab because it can take up to an hour for these two types of groups to appear in the Groups list; whereas Microsoft 365 groups and Security groups usually take just a matter of minutes to appear.

-24. You’re now ready to add members to the groups.
+24. You’re now ready to add members to the IT Admin security group.
 In the list of **Active teams and groups**, select the **Security** tab, and then select the **IT Admins** group (select the name and not the check box that appears to the left of the name).

 25. In the **IT Admins** pane that appears, the **General** tab is displayed by default.
 Select the **Members** tab.